praveek/aepsdk-ui-ios/Frameworks/AEPSwiftUI/Documentation/api-usage.md

 ### getContentCardUI

-The getContentCardsUI method retrieves the list of ContentCardUI objects for a given surface.
-Use the ContentCardUI objects to display UI for templated content cards in your application.
+The getContentCardUI method retrieves a list of [ContentCardUI](ContentCard/PublicClasses/ContentCardUI.md) objects for a specified surface.
+These ContentCardUI objects provide the user interface for templated content cards in your application.

 ##### Parameters:
 **surface**: The surface for which the content cards should be retrieved.